TomaszRewak/C-sharp-console-gui-framework/README.md

 The `ColumnDefinition` defines the column `Header`, its `Width` and the data `Selector`.
 The `Selector` can be used to extract text from a data row, specify that cell's color, or even define a custom content generator.

+##### Decorator

+`Decorator` is an abstract class that allows the user to define custom formatting rules (like applying foreground and background colors based on the content and position of a cell), while preserving the layout of the `Content` control.
+See the `SimpleDecorator` class in the `ConsoleGUI.Example` project for an example.

 ##### DockPanel

 `DockPanel` consists of two parts: `DockedControl` and `FillingControl`.
 The `DockedControl` is placed within the available space according to the `Placement` property value (`Top`/`Right`/`Bottom`/`Left`).
 The `FillingControl` takes up all of the remaining space.